wkler/ERC721-ERC-20-Token-Minter/README.md

 # How to use
-There are a handful of required setup steps for this project.
+There are a handful of required setup steps that need completing.
 1) You will need to install and create an account on MetaMask.
-Connect your wallet to the Rinkeby test network and obtain your accounts private key.
-MetaMask documentation can be found at: https://metamask.io/faqs.html
+Connect your wallet to the Rinkeby test network, and obtain your accounts private key.
+MetaMask documentation can be found: https://metamask.io/faqs.html<br>
-Once you are connected to the Rinkeby network, your wallet will need some test ETH and LINK tokens.
-You can get some of each here: https://faucets.chain.link/rinkeby.
+Once connected to the Rinkeby network, fill your walled with some test ETH and LINK tokens.
+You can get some of each here: https://faucets.chain.link/rinkeby.<br>
 Make sure you select "Ethereum Rinkeby" under the "Network" tab in MetaMask, othersise your tokens won't show up in your wallet.
 *In order to insure security for your real crypto, only use this wallet for testing purposes*

-2) Create a free Infura account https://infura.io/.
-Obtain it's Rinkeby API project ID.
+2) Create a free Infura account: https://infura.io/ <br>
+3) Obtain it's Rinkeby API project ID.
 Documentation can be found at: https://infura.io/docs/ethereum

 3)  Create a free account on Pinata and obtain API key, and API secret.
 Documentation can be found at: https://docs.pinata.cloud/